 In remote areas where Fire and Rescue Service (FRS) is unavailable, SES volunteers are responsible for the difficult task of extricating people from vehicles involved in road crash incidents.

-There are nearly 2,000 SES volunteers in WA.
+There are over 2,100 SES volunteers in WA.
 Many work diligently behind the scenes as radio or computer operators, in administration or incident control, planning and logistics.

 SES volunteers also actively promote safety education, prevention and preparation measures in visits to service groups, senior centres and homes, local business and schools.